 The European edition of VMworld, the virtualization and cloud computing conference hosted by VMware, was again held in Barcelona this year and was very well attended.
 Around 14,000 analysts and journalists participated in the largest virtualization-specific event in the world to learn about the latest virtualization and cloud trends.
-A team from UMB took part as well and took the following notes.#Future Workplace #Hybrid Cloud #Virtual Desktop Infrastructure #VMware
+A team from UMB took part as well and took the following notes.#Modern Workplace #Hybrid Cloud #Virtual Desktop Infrastructure #VMware

 European VMworld has been around for 15 years, and the event is being sponsored by many well-known companies, such as Cisco, NetApp, AWS, Intel, HPE, Dell EMC, Hitachi, IBM, Sandisk, and Samsung.
 The motto of this year's conference was "Any device, any application, any cloud".
 Meaning: Users should be enabled to access any app, no matter on which device and cloud.
 In other words: end device, application, and cloud should be networkable anywhere.
 VMware laid the foundation for this with Workspace ONE a long time ago.

 There were numerous announcements this year as well, many of which were related to acquisitions.

 Security for vSphere, Horizon, Workspace ONE and the Cloud